-Dataset Owners Influence Populations: Centralized AI systems can influence populations and direct knowledge based on their willing.
+Dataset Owners Influence Populations: Centralized AI systems can influence populations and direct knowledge based on their willingness.
 For example, imagine the influence that political campaigns launched on Google, Facebook, Twitter, etc. have and how they can impact the outcome of an election.

 What is Decentralized Artificial Intelligence (AI)?

 Blockchain technology has contributed a lot to the development of this trend.
-It has paved the way for a decentralized ecosystem where data scientists, data providers, consumers, and all other involved parties collaborate in order to create AI architectures without the need of a centralized control authority.
+It has paved the way for a decentralized ecosystem where data scientists, data providers, consumers, and all other involved parties collaborate in order to create AI architectures without the need for a centralized control authority.

 How Decentralized AI can be Achieved?

 Many subsets of cryptography have been already developed, which helps the empowerment of a Decentralized AI environment.
 These techniques offer ways of distributing datasets among many counterparts securely and ensuring the confidentiality of data.

 Homomorphism is one of the greatest technological advances in the cryptography space.
 This type of encryption allows the execution of specific types of computations to be done in the ciphertext and provides results that are also encrypted in the ciphertext.
 Having said that, this allows parties to execute computations in datasets without any need for decrypting them.
 The two types of homomorphic encryption algorithms that exist are Partial Homomorphic Encryption (PHE) and Fully Homomorphic Encryption (FHE).